Last updated on October 5th, 2023

 - Refill the system and check for leaks

-A leaking lockshield valve can be fixed quite easily when it is leaking from the packing gland on the top of the valve.
+A leaking lockshield valve can be fixed easily when it’s leaking from the packing gland on the top of the valve.
+The gland nut can be tightened (turned clockwise) with a spanner.
+This will fix almost all leaks from the gland.

 Here’s how: